securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

     If you have connection issues with the autopopulated FQDN in the FL plan, you can do **one of the following**:

-	- override the autopopulated FQDN value with the :code:`-a` flag
+	- OPTION 1: override the autopopulated FQDN value with the :code:`-a` flag.

 		.. code-block:: console

 			fx plan initialize -a aggregator-hostname.internal-domain.com

-	- override the apparent FQDN of the system by setting an FQDN environment variable,
+	- OPTION 2: override the apparent FQDN of the system by setting an FQDN environment variable.

 		.. code-block:: console